Nobby Stiles: 1966 FIFA World Cup

-With England hosting the World Cup in 1966, manager Alf Ramsey had no competitive qualifying campaign to prepare, and therefore he spent the prior two years meticulously assessing players in friendly matches and British Home Championship games.
+With England hosting the World Cup in 1966, manager Alf Ramsey had no competitive qualifying campaign to prepare; therefore, he spent the prior two years meticulously assessing players in friendly matches and British Home Championship games.
 With Bobby Charlton the only certainty for his World Cup midfield, he needed to create a trio of players to complement the Manchester United attacker and among those was the requirement for a "spoiler".
 Stiles was tested out for this role in a 2–2 draw against Scotland at Wembley on 10 April 1965.
 He kept his place for eight of the next nine internationals, scoring the only goal in a Wembley win against West Germany along the way, and by the time Ramsey confirmed his 22, it was thought likely that he would be in England's starting team for the World Cup.

 Stiles won his 15th cap as England kicked off the competition with a goalless draw against Uruguay and maintained his place as the uncompromising hardman playing ahead of the back four and making sure there was space and time for the likes of Charlton ahead of him.
 With Stiles not missing a minute, England progressed through the group with wins over Mexico and France and then scraped past a violent Argentina side in the last eight.
 In the France game, Stiles seriously injured their midfielder Jacques Simon with a late tackle and there were calls from the media and FA for Stiles to be dropped.
 Ramsey publicly defended Stiles, being sure that the tackle was mistimed rather than malicious.